Bipolar Disorder Types And Treatments

 Bipolar II disorder

-To be diagnosed with this, a person must have had at least one depressive episode and one hypomanic episode, but never a full manic episode.
-People with this type of bipolar disorder may be more likely to experience depression, in some cases.
+To be diagnosed with bipolar II disorder, a person must have had at least one depressive episode and one hypomanic episode, but they should not have had a full manic episode.
+People with this type of bipolar disorder may be more likely to experience depression in some cases.

 Cyclothymic disorder

-People with cyclothymic disorder tend to have hypomanic and depressive symptoms, but less severe than the symptoms of bipolar I and II disorders.
+People with cyclothymic disorder tend to have hypomanic and depressive symptoms, but less severe than the symptoms of bipolar I disorder and bipolar II disorder.
 For a diagnosis of cyclothymic disorder to be made, the symptoms must last for at least two years in adults.
 Also, the symptoms must be present for at least 50% of the time, with no symptom-free period greater than two months.

-The National Alliance on Mental Illness adds a fourth type to the list of bipolar disorders: other specified or unspecified bipolar.
-This type may be referred to by a clinician when they diagnose bipolar disorder but the patient doesn’t meet the criteria for bipolar I, II, or cyclothymia.
+The National Alliance on Mental Illness mentions a fourth type to the list of bipolar disorders: other specified or unspecified bipolar disorder.
+This type may be referred to by a clinician when they suspect bipolar disorder, but the patient doesn’t meet the criteria for bipolar I disorder, bipolar II disorder, or cyclothymia.

 Treatments for bipolar disorder